beegee-tokyo/SX126x-Arduino/README.md

 ----
 ## Changelog
 [Code releases](CHANGELOG.md)
+- 2021-06-30:
+  - Add callbacks for LoRaWAN TX finished (both confirmed and unconfirmed)
+  - Add addional bandwidths for LoRa transmissions. _**Breaks `Radio.TimeOnAir()` for bandwidths other than BW 125, 250 and 500**_
+  - Fix minor problem in CF list handling for AS923-x regions
 - 2021-05-15:
   - Implement new regions AS923-2, AS923-3, AS923-4, RU864
   - Test CF list to add additionals channesl on AS923 and RU864